Frequently Asked Questions (FAQs)

 Email firstname.lastname@example.org with your request and include name as it was at the time of application and date of when the fees were paid.Back to TOP

 How can I get a copy of my previously-submitted examination application or character report?

 Pursuant to Supreme Court Rule 37(c), records are confidential and may be released only to the applicant.
 Application records are retained for a period of up to seven years.
-If you need a copy of previously-submitted materials, please email email@example.com with this information: name as it was at the time of your application, current name (if different), date of birth, social security number, date (month/year) of the most recent exam applied for.
+If you need a copy of previously-submitted materials, please email email@example.com with the following information: name as it was at the time of your application, current name (if different), date of birth, and the date (month/year) of the most recent exam applied for.
 If the record is available, a fee of $30 must be paid by check or money order payable to Arizona Supreme Court.
 Do not send payment until our office confirms with you that the record is available.
 If you need the information for another jurisdiction and the records are no longer available, we can send a letter to the jurisdiction at no cost.Back to TOP

 Arizona Photo Upload Requirements